Ken Caster Historical Geology Professor

 I had the distinct pleasure to meet and be taught by Dr. Kenneth Caster at the University of Cincinnati (UC) between 1972 and 1974.
 He's one of a small handful of college professors that left an indelible imprint in my brain, fortunately for the better.

 The first and only class I took from Dr. Caster was historical geology.
-This is a class about the fossil record of the geologic record.
+This is a class about the millions and millions of plant and animal fossils that are to be found in the geologic record.

 It's a topic deeper than the Mariana Trench in the Pacific Ocean, and it gets deeper by the day as more new information about the historical record of animals and plants is discovered.